ElucidataInc/polly-docs/docs/Data Lake.md

 ![App overview](../img/DepMapCCLE/image4.png)

-###Exploring the DepMap CCLE data lake
+**Exploring the data lake**

 This application provides the functionality to explore the DepMap CCLE data lake.
-You can query the datalake for three different functionalities for different genes in the application.
+You can query the data lake for three different functionalities for different genes in the application.
 Each functionality has a separate tab on the left for easy access.

 *   Gene Essentiality